mathie/mathie.github.io/_posts/2015-02-26-there-and-back-again-a-packets-tale.markdown

 submitting longer talks to every conference I see issuing a Call For Papers!) on various aspects of this overarching theme.
 I've got some notes together for a talk on DNS, for a lightning talk at the [Bath Ruby Conference][bathrubyconf] next month, for example.
-I'd like to turn these talks into short screencasts, too, if you can put up with my accent. ;-)
+I'd like to turn these talks into short screen casts, too, if you can put up with my accent. ;-)

 But the bigger goal is to write a book.
 I feel that this is an important topic,